Photography in Museums & Historic Houses

 The reason the attraction gives for its no photography policy... "it's still very much a private home to the owners"

 now unless it's a Royal Residency, which this was not, I don't quite think this reason stacks up, given it's open to the public and the owners don't live there for most of the year!
-It actually came across as a bit closed club which was disappointing.
+It actually came across as a bit closed club and elite which was disappointing.

-The answer to the question is perhaps not linear but I know how much we preferred other places that we were allowed to (respectfully) snap away in! and, we'll revisit those memories now and when my iphone reminds me in a year, two years and more!
+The answer to the question is perhaps not linear but I know how much we preferred other places that we were allowed to (respectfully) snap away in! and, we'll revisit those memories now and when my Iphone reminds me in a year, two years and more!